egutierrez1967/dashboard/README.md

 # dashboard
-Dashboard financiaero
+Acciones Americanas Vs Indice de Referencia.
-Este Dashboard con datos financieros, esta en construcción y es solo para uso academinco, no es suguerencia de inversión.
+Este Dashboard con datos financieros, esta en construcción y es solo para uso académinco, no es suguerencia de inversión.

-Financial Dashboard
+US Stocks vs. Benchmark Index.
-This dashboard with financial data is under construction and is for academic use only; it is not an investment suggestion.
+This dashboard with financial data is under construction and is for academic use only; it is not investment advice.